cjohansen/m1p/Readme.md

 that isn't really an i18n library.
 It's very good at retrieving and "just-in-time processing" values, but it knows nothing about locales, pluralization, number formatting, and other i18n concerns.
-It can, however, learn those things from you.
+It can, however, learn those things.
 We'll explore how m1p works by using it as a i18n library.

 ### Base case